Overview

 2. Which church leader roles are eligible to receive a CarePortal Card?

-3. Who can offer funding for requests?
+3. Who can offer donations for requests?

 4. When will I be alerted about available funding?